Asthma in Children

 Prevention of Asthma in Children

-It is not yet known how to prevent a child with a family history of asthma from developing asthma.
-However, there is evidence that children of mothers who smoked during pregnancy are more likely to have asthma.
-Thus, pregnant women should not smoke, especially if there is a family history of asthma.
+Health care professionals do not yet know how to prevent a child with a family history of asthma from developing asthma.
+However, there is evidence that children of mothers who smoked during pregnancy may be more likely to develop asthma.
+Thus, pregnant people should not smoke, especially if there is a family history of asthma.

 On the other hand, there are many things that can be done to prevent asthma symptoms or attacks in children who have asthma.